Conversation-Bot/conversation_bot/README.md

 8. Technical details (e.g what program or website you are using to run the code, OS, etc.)

 # How to Run
 I have HTML, JS, and CSS files.
 I will also have a .txt file if your computer is bad and can't run html files lol.
 Either way PLEASE USE THE HTML FILE IT IS WAY BETTER.
+HTML EDITORS DON'T KNOW HOW TO RUN THIS CODE FOR SOME REASON LOL.